kylie-phillips/Elite-qualifier/README.md

 ### Any optional sections

 Hi!
 My name is Hien Tam and I will be your partner for the next few classes :)

+## Test Plan

+To test the project:

+1. Run the test
+2. Check the results
+3. Submit test plan
+4. Review test result